aiven/aiven-docs/docs/products/postgresql/howto/setup-logical-replication.md

     (1 row)
     ```

-1. Verify the data is correctly copied over the Aiven for PostgreSQL
+1. Verify the data is correctly copied over the Aiven for PostgreSQL target tables.
-    target tables

 ## Remove unused replication setup

-It is important to remove unused replication setups, since the
+It is important to remove unused replication setups since the
 underlying replication slots in PostgreSQL forces the server to keep all
 the data needed to replicate since the publication creation time.
 If the
 data stream has no readers, there will be an ever-growing amount of data